|

 excluded from the second orbit, because each term is added, as a

 distance, in a set pattern.
-“Two squared” cannot be
+“Two squared” cannot be at the

-numbers determine the distance.
+the distance.

-And it is not just the
+And it is not just the math that provides

-The mechanical cause of this math is the exclusion provided in
+mechanical cause of this math is the exclusion provided in the

-the unified field by the charge component of that field.
+unified field by the charge component of that field.
 Gravity

 cannot exclude.
 Only the charge field can exclude.
 The Earth